Kevin Byard: 2024

-On March 10, 2024, the Chicago Bears signed Byard to a two-year, $15.00 million contract that includes $7.39 million guaranteed upon signing and an initial signing bonus of $3.00 million.
+On March 10, 2024, the Chicago Bears signed Byard to a two-year, $15 million contract that included $7.39 million guaranteed upon signing and an initial signing bonus of $3 million.

-He entered training camp projected to be a starter under defensive coordinator Eric Washington, following the departure of long-time starting free safety Eddie Jackson.
+Byard entered training camp projected to be a starter under defensive coordinator Eric Washington, following the departure of long-time starting free safety Eddie Jackson.
 Head coach Matt Eberflus named him the starting free safety to begin the season and paired him with strong safety Jaquan Brisker.